mostjs/core/docs/api.rst

   propagateTask :: (Time -> a -> Sink a -> *) -> a -> Sink a -> Task

-Create a Task to propagate a value to a Sink.
-When the task executes, the provided function will receive the current time (from the scheduler in which it was scheduled) and the provided value and Sink.
-The Task can use the :ref:`Sink` to propagate the value in whatever way it chooses.
+Create a :ref:`Task` to propagate a value to a :ref:`Sink`.
+When the :ref:`Task` executes, the provided function will receive the current time (from the :ref:`Scheduler` with which it was scheduled) and the provided value and :ref:`Sink`.
+The :ref:`Task` can use the :ref:`Sink` to propagate the value in whatever way it chooses.
 For example as an event or an error, or it could choose not to propagate the event based on some condition, etc.

 .. _propagateEventTask: